cryohydromettools/clearskyalgorithm/README.md

 ***2***. **Normalized method**

-Normalized method is based on the calculation of normalized UV irradiance measured at 340 nm with one minute interval, using the power law equation of the cosine of the solar zenith angle (SZA).
+Normalized method is based on the calculation of normalized UV irradiance measured at 340 nm with one-minute interval, using the power law equation of the cosine of the solar zenith angle (SZA).
 This method was used to identify clear sky Global irradiance by Long and Ackerman (2000) and UV irradiance by Suárez Salas et al. (2017).
 The power law equation depending a and b regression coefficients.
 The a coefficient determine maximum (sup_lim)